 - may be proposed only during the period of solicitation of a gift;

-- do not compromise the University’s operating cash reserves, the discretionary investment income on those cash reserves, or University financial performance targets.
+- do not compromise the University’s operating cash reserves, the discretionary investment income on those cash reserves, or University financial performance targets; and

 - College Deans or Service Division Directors endorse and submit matching agreements on the approved pro forma Gift Matching Proposal to email@example.com.
-Matching agreement proposals are endorsed by the Deputy Director (Operations), Alumni Relations & Philanthropy, before transmission to the Chief Operating Officer for approval.
+Matching agreement proposals are endorsed by the Vice-President (Advancement) and approved by the Chief Operating Officer.

 - The University contributes monies under a matching agreement only after receipt of the associated gift or bequest.